js5993/BlackJackOnAndroid/README.md

 The current bet is display on the upper right corner.

 There is a button in the center-top region that lets you reset the money if you run out.

+All UI code is shifted onto fragments, except the welcome screen.

+The game logic object utilizes singleton model.